 - For staff members affected by Long COVID, have a supportive conversation about their concerns and consider the impact of Long COVID on staff health, wellbeing, and resilience.
 Support the use of occupational health review and/or access to Long COVID services if appropriate and ensure a strategy is in place for managing symptoms in staff returning to work while recovering from Long COVID.
 Signpost to support resources and plan a phased return if appropriate.

 - Continue to ensure an accurate record of staff vaccination for COVID-19 and reinforce the importance of a second dose if not already given (allowing for an eight-week minimum timeframe).
 If there are exemptions to vaccination (eg anaphylaxis), consider implication for risk assessment and/or occupational health review in order to best protect staff wellbeing.

-- The government consultation outcome announced on 9 November 2021 that individuals undertaking Care Quality Commission-regulated activities in England must be fully vaccinated against COVID-19 to protect patients no later than 1 April 2022, regardless of their employer, including secondary and primary care unless they are exempt.
-The government regulations are expected to come into effect from 1 April 2022, subject to parliamentary process.
-This means that unvaccinated individuals will need to have had their first dose by 3 February 2022, to have received their second dose by the 1 April 2022 deadline.
+- The government announced on 9 November 2021 that individuals undertaking Care Quality Commission-regulated activities in England must be fully vaccinated against COVID-19 to protect patients no later than 1 April 2022, regardless of their employer, including secondary and primary care unless they are exempt.
+The government have since concluded a further consultation to revoke the legislation, for further up to date information see the VCOD webpage.

 - To note a letter has gone out to the service from the Chief Executive, Chief Professional Officers and Medical Director for Primary Care on 10 November to acknowledge the government announcement and reinforce the importance of increasing vaccine uptake in the lead up to implementation and highlighting resources available for support.